Light Aircraft Association: History

-It publishes a monthly full-colour member magazine, Light Aviation (formerly Popular Flying) and holds its annual Rally at Sywell Aerodrome on the first weekend in September, probably the largest gathering of light aircraft outside the USA.
+It publishes a monthly full-colour member magazine, Light Aviation (formerly Popular Flying) and holds an annual rally, usually in August or September, probably the largest gathering of light aircraft outside the USA.
+The 2026 event is scheduled for 4–6 September, 2026, and will take place at Leicester Airport.

 It has a network of Member Clubs (known as "Struts") throughout the UK, each providing a geographically centred social focus for LAA members, to which members of the public are warmly welcomed.
 There are also a number of Type Clubs, catering to members who are constructing or operating certain aircraft types.